View the Images & Articles Gallery page.

 Cafe Melange was a club and restaurant owned and operated by Larry Krueger.
 When it first opened in the lobby of the Hotel Wisconsin on 3rd Street, they served lunch Monday thru Friday, and dinner only on Friday and Saturday nights (IS SO 4-20).

-The John Schneider Orchestra was the house band for Cafe Melange throughout its lifetime.
+The John Schneider Orchestra was the house band for Cafe Melange fpor nearly the Cafe's entire lifetime.
+According to the Band's website in 2008 (now gone):

 The Cafe was forced to close late in 1997, when the Hotel Wisconsin was sold.
 As stated in a Milwaukee Journal article of August 15, 1997: